ali161997/task-manager-api/README.md

 # task-manager-api

-task manager API is for recording tasks to accomplish when accomplishing you can refer update it as completed
+task manager API is for recording tasks to accomplish, when accomplishing you can refer update it as completed

 that project have been built with NodeJS/Express server framwork and MongoDB database